 Road traffic accidents can have devastating effects with far-reaching consequences, not only for the accident victim, but also for their family.

-If your loved one has been involved in a car accident as a driver, passenger, motorbike rider, cyclist, bus or coach passenger or pedestrian, and the accident was caused by another person, then it is their legal right to claim compensation to cover pain and suffering, lost income and other expenses.
+And if the accident was caused by another person, then it is their legal right to claim compensation to cover pain and suffering, lost income and other expenses.

 Car accidents cause injuries which vary in severity, from minor whiplash, which takes just a few weeks to heal, up to serious brain and spinal injuries, which have catastrophic, life-changing effects.
 And, sadly, many car accidents prove fatal.